mohamadch91/Computer-vision-learning/Readme.md

 ok, let's start.

-complete in as soon as possible.
+complete as soon as possible.

+feel free to contact me if you have any question. or you can create a issue to ask me. also you can create a pull request to help me improve this repo in other fields like Machine Learning, Deep Learning, NLP, etc.